smearle/gym-rct/readme.md

 # gym-rct
-A fork of OpenRCT2, slightly modded to allow for an AI agent to interface with player controls (and other elements of the game's API).
+A fork of OpenRCT2, modded to allow for an AI agent to interface with player controls (and other elements of the game's API).

 ## Installation